byn9826/Thousanday-React/README.md

 <Rate rate="4" length="5"/>
 <Rate rate="3" length="5" font="14px" color="black" />
 ```
-Notice: You must define rate and length for every Rate
+Notice: You must define rate and length for every Rate component
 ###
 <b>2.2 use it to receive a rating from users</b>
 ```